Skip to Content

 • Start with small live food first: Before offering frozen meals, give your snake a taste of small live prey.
 This familiar option will make sure your snake doesn’t go hungry while they’re getting used to the change.

-• Brain the frozen food: If your snake is reluctant to try frozen food, induce hunger by "braining" it.
+• Brain the frozen food: To make frozen food more appealing, you can try puncturing the brain of the prey to release a tempting aroma, as suggested in safe thawing practices.
+If your snake is reluctant to try frozen food, induce hunger by "braining" it.
 This involves puncturing the prey’s brain to release a tempting scent.

 • Thaw and leave overnight: Try leaving a thawed rodent in the cage overnight.
 Your snake might decide to take a bite when No one’s watching.